alexpages/portfolio/README.md

 3. Added JQuery to add some motion to the website.

 ## Note:
-- The website is a never ending project, therefore, expect to be modified through time.
+- The website is a never ending project, therefore, expect it to be modified through time.
-- If you think you can help me by commenting or by suggesting any enhancement, feel free to do so :).
+- If you think you can help me by suggesting any enhancement, feel free to do so :).